Staten Island Motorcycle Accident Lawyer

 You will significantly improve your odds of success if you follow these steps.

-Brian J. O’Connor is an experienced personal injury attorney representing Staten Island accident victims.
-He’s helped many motorcyclists with the claims process and can step in to negotiate with insurance companies on your behalf.
+If you or a loved one have suffered serious injuries in a motorcycle accident due to the negligent conduct of another, you have the right to seek compensation, including all past and future medical costs and for your pain and suffering.
 Instead of trying to juggle your case in between doctor’s appointments, rely on our firm’s deep experience in this area.
 If necessary, we can bring a lawsuit in a timely manner to protect your right to compensation.